PrincessEmilu/shiro-game/doc/GameDesign.md

 For the battle system, keys to be pressed will be displayed on the screen and will not deviate from the basic movement and interactive mechanics.

 ### Player(s)
 There will be only one player.
+The player will basically need two seperate classes for the two game states- in the battle, and in the game world.

 ### Non-playable characters
 There will be enemies.